Best Wood For Dining Tables

 At Hardman Design, we take pride in building handmade quality dining tables from locally-sourced and sustainable wood.

-Our furniture is most commonly crafted from oak, walnut, and maple, although we do custom-made pieces, too.
+Our furniture is most commonly crafted from oak, walnut, and ash, although we do custom-made pieces, too.

 These three natural wood types are quality choices in their own right - combining strength with gorgeous aesthetics - but which one is best suited to your needs?